-Even with a prudent chemical spill storage program in place, the reality is that accidents still happen, and chemical spills aren’t rare occurrences in workplaces and universities.
+Even with secure chemical storage, proper handling, and a prudent chemical spill program in place, the reality is that accidents still happen.
+Chemical spills are not rare occurrences in workplaces and universities.
 However, a good spill response plan is imperative for minimising the damage from any chemical spill.

 If workplaces and other institutions delay chemical spill containment, the spill spreads, increasing the magnitude of the potential damage such chemical spills can cause to humans, the workplace itself, and the environment.
 Larger spills require more time, energy, and resources to clean up, thus increasing the potential financial effects of a chemical spill.